 * If you use Kinect-v1 with Kinect SDK 1.8, but have also installed the Kinect SDK 2.0, please look at this tip.

 * The official release of ‘Kinect Mocap Animator’-package is available at the Unity Asset Store.
+All updates are free of charge.

 Output File Formats: